• Home

 Preset: Lung or abdominal

-3. Assess for lung sliding in 3 locations per hemithorax, sliding down the chest to examine additional zones
+4. Scan Multiple Zones: Assess for lung sliding in 3 locations per hemithorax.
+Move progressively down the chest to examine additional zones, including lateral areas

 Copyright © 2025 Impocus - All Rights Reserved.